 The miniature Australian Shepherd breed has not yet been recognized by the F. C. I. since 2015, however, it is listed in an appendix to The Book of French origins.
 Dogs of this breed can therefore receive a pedigree issued by a national body recognized by the F. C. I.

-History of miniature Australian Shepherd
+History of your Australian Shepherd

 Having arrived in the United States from Australia during the 18th century with the Basque shepherds and their sheep, the miniature Australian Shepherd or ” Little Blue Dog “, as it was called, has always had a reputation as an excellent working dog for cattle.
 In order to further improve its qualities, the “ranchers” have crossed it with other breeds of shepherd dogs such as the Border Collie, the Collie or the English Shepherd.